DFE-Digital/check-an-early-years-qualification/adr/0017-access-guard-in-pilot.md

 other means is therefore necessary to remove the service from public view, and prevent its indexing by search engines.

-It is also true that development and test deployments of the service will _always_ need to be hidden from public view.
+Development and test deployments of the service will _always_ need to be hidden from public view.

 ## Decision Drivers

-- No requirement to implement authentication solution
+- No requirement for the service to implement authentication solution
-- Users can be authorised to access a non-public instance of the service
+- Requirement for invited users to be authorised to access a non-public instance of the service
+    - …for example early adopters of the service in private beta
-- Authorisation secret can be changed
+- Authorisation secret(s) can be changed
 - Authorisation can be easily switched off in production environments
     - …but left on in lower environments